KoppersCreoClean/koppers_ros2/README.md

 ## 3. Using the Package

-There are 5 packages in the repository and we will proceed to describe them in detail.
+There are 5 packages in the repository.
+Below are brief descriptions and example uses for each of them.

-- ### 1.1 koppers_msg
+- ### 3.1 koppers_msg
     This package defines messages and services needed by the rest of the packages.
 This is the only package that is a C++ package.
 The rest are python packages.

-- ### 1.2 koppers_perception
+- ### 3.2 koppers_perception
     This package includes all of the nodes involved in perception, from capturing an image to detecting geometry and creosote.
 Right now, the camera is not defined using dev_rules.
 This should be changed eventually.

     ```bash